“Data Protection is changing”

 For businesses of more than 250 employees we can provide a bespoke quote for GDRP compliance.

 *Terms and conditions

-The starting point is compliance with the current Data Protection Act; if this is not in place we can provide a quote to achieve compliance.
+- The starting point is compliance with the current Data Protection Act 1998; if this is not in place we can provide a separate quote to achieve compliance.

-If you deal with childrens data (those under 13 years old) there will also be an additional cost.
+- If you deal with the data of people under 13 years old, there will also be an additional cost.